HackYourFuture-CPH/program/courses/Foundation/web-architecture-101/lesson-plan.md

 - The server needs whatever software _it_ runs, plus files for the browser
 - Some of our code runs in the browser; some of our code runs on the host
 - This is "front end" and "back end"
+- The frontend and backend communicate via HTTP.
+Frontend makes a request, and backend answers with a response.
+- We get to write software for both sides.

 ### The front end